-To support that that belief is a falsehood, one interpretation of confidence states it is merely a reflection of the knowledge and understanding which a person has in themselves.
-So someone can be sure of what they know, but still feel as if they might be vulnerable or susceptible to outside factors (insecurity).
+But we need to dispel that falsehood.
+This of confidence this way: It is merely a reflection of the knowledge and understanding which a person has in themselves.
+And yes, someone can still be insecure.
+They can be sure of what they know, but still feel as if they might be vulnerable or susceptible to outside factors (insecurity).

 How sure are you in the things you know for yourself?
 The key part of this point is “yourself.”
 Confidence is about knowing yourself, inside and out.
-It is not about others.
+At its core, confidence is not about others.